Last updated on 7th August, 2017 at 05:29 pm

 Marshal Schulenburg was honored for his determination and bravery to life pension from the Senate of Venice and his statue can still be seen at the entrance of the Old Fortress, also everyone who showed bravery during the fighting was honoured.

 The Turkish failure in Corfu was a historical event of enormous importance, a landmark that influenced the historical course of all Europe and especially of Greece.

 Very few know that without the bravery of Corfiots and many Europeans the course of the Turks certainly would have not stop here and the Ottoman Empire could expand instead of collapsing, with obvious implications for the nascent Greek nation and Europe itself.

 Unfortunately it was not treated by historians with deserved importance, the Turkish invasion to the West was permanently blocked, they overlook the fact that without this victory today`s Greek state might not existed!

 Τhe repulse of the Turkish invasion of 1716 has been very important event for Western Europe at that era, it was celebrated with impressive events in Europe, the oratorium Juditha triumphans by Antonio Vivaldi was written because of this event and played in all the major theaters for many years.

 This was the last of many Turkish attempts to expand their empire into Europe.

-The period of Venetian rule left many positive elements in the culture and civilization, but was also marked by many dark spots, there were numerous popular uprisings, mainly in the villages due to the authoritarian rule of the Venetians and the arbitrariness and lawlessness of the ruling class of nobles,.
+The period of Venetian rule left many positive elements in the culture and civilization, but was also marked by many dark spots, relations between people and nobility was like relations between slaves and master, therefore there were numerous popular uprisings, mainly in the villages due to the authoritarian rule of the Venetians and the arbitrariness and lawlessness of the ruling class of nobles.

 The Ionian State (Septinsular Republic) 1800-1807